BULL RUN LIBRARY — MAP

 This new location helps bring library services closer to the Manassas City community.
 The library is within walking distance of several nearby neighborhoods, and its 6,000 square feet provides six public access computers with internet, a photocopier/scanner, a fax machine, two catalog computers, free Wi-Fi, two study/meeting rooms, a children’s area with a children’s computer, and approximately 15,000 books.
 Proctoring services are not offered at this location.

-The 21,000 square-foot full-service library is a LEED-certified building that features an open floorplan, large windows, a fireplace in the reading room, a stone terrace suited for outdoor performances, and partially underground parking.
+The 21,000-square-foot full-service library is a LEED-certified building with an open floorplan, large windows, a fireplace in the reading room, a stone terrace suited for outdoor performances, and partially underground parking.
 The building has a water theme with aquatic and native species and vegetation and elements like a carpeted “pond” and boat-shaped play area.

 The only neighborhood library located in the "Rural Crescent," Nokesville Library serves not only Prince William County residents but also a significant number of Fauquier County residents.